Note 1, premiums of compulsory social insurance (SI) and salary deductions include:

-# Note 2, in addition to Premiums, the basis for calculating the payable amounts will also be changed; the Law on Social Insurance passed by the National Assembly on November 20, 2014 extends the definition of salaries as a basis for social insurance contributions which will includes:
+# Note 2, in addition to Premiums, the basis for calculating the payable amounts will also be changed; the Law on Social Insurance passed by the National Assembly on November 20, 2014, extends the definition of salaries as a basis for social insurance contributions which will include:

 - Salary.
 (No less than the regional minimum salary)

 - And other additional amounts. (new regulation)